shubsmastan/pokemon-search-algolia/README.md

 This application allows users to search for Pokémon data using Algolia's search functionality.
 The frontend was styled with Tailwind CSS and Pokémon data was updated/retrieved using the [PokéAPI](https://pokeapi.co/).

+Other dependencies used: Axios to get data from Pokémon API, Font Awesome for the lovely icons, Joi for validation and TanStack Store to manage state.

 ## How to set up

 -   Clone the repository on the command line with the following command in your chosen folder: